axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 Read more details [here]({{< relref "git-workflow" >}}).

+## Documentation

+Documentation is one of the most underrated activities a developer can take up.
+We remind and encourage the team to keep the documentation current by applying process gates.
+This may look like a check applied when reviewing a PR, when approving a task, or before marking a task as "done".

+Keep in mind the audience for the documentation when writing.
+The audience could be you, 2 weeks later.
+It could be another developer on the team learning the system or being onboarded to the project.
+Keep the documentation readable and get to the point quickly.

+Technical documentation _must_ be located in the project repository where it is easy for the developer to refer to it without leaving the IDE.
+Integration with the IDP allows us to render and read the documentation using a browser.
+Because the documentation is written in plain text files, markdown is the optimal format for this which is both easy to learn and easy to read.

 ## Local Development with DDEV

 [DDEV](https://ddev.readthedocs.io/en/stable/) is our tool of choice for setting up local development environments across projects.
 You need Docker to run it and you can [provide the Docker engine](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/) using the official Docker Desktop, Colima, or Orbstack.
 Follow the [installation instructions](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/) to set up DDEV on your machine.